-Within ten (10) working days after receiving the recommendation from the committee, the President shall render a decision in writing to the employee and committee.
-If the President rejects the recommendations of the committee, the President shall state reasons for doing so, in writing, to the committee and the employee.
+Within ten (10) working days after receiving the recommendation from the committee hearing officer, the President shall render a decision in writing to the employee.
+If the President rejects the recommendations of the committee hearing officer, the President shall state reasons for doing so, in writing, to the employee.
 The committee shall have the opportunity within five (5) working days to provide a response for the record.